Software Engineering for Self-Adaptive Robotics: A Research Agenda

 \subsubsection{Stakeholder Involvement and Elicitation for Complex Scenarios}

 The involvement of diverse stakeholders (roboticists, end-users, and domain experts) makes elicitation challenging.
-The unpredictable nature of robotics applications, particularly in search and rescue, healthcare, and autonomous driving, complicates the gathering of requirements.
+The unpredictable nature of robotics applications, particularly in search and rescue, healthcare, and autonomous driving, complicates requirements gathering.
 Collaborative approaches and user-centred design methodologies must be extended to better capture evolving requirements.